 This dish is made of chicken strips stewed with yellow chili peppers called aji amarillo, sweetened milk, cheese, and de-crusted bread.
 There are restaurants in Peru who would add walnuts in the dish, an upscale or gourmet version of an old Peruvian favourite.
 What only differs are the spices that are included in the dish, and it varies from one household or restaurant to another.

 Chicharrones is everyone’s favourite snack.
 It is basically deep-fried pork skins that is seasoned with salt.
 Some people would like to add other spices like chili powder or pepper.
 They also serve seafood chicharrones like deep-fried squid.
 Weirdly enough, while some of us consider this a snack dish, Peruvians also serve this for breakfast.

 Anticuchos are basically brochettes or skewers of grilled meat marinated in different spices.
 In restaurants, these are served as appetizers or starters.
+Remember to learn Spanish words before you visit to help you when ordering.
 There are street vendors who would sell them smeared with specialty sauce.
 While you can make the dish with any meat, the traditional Anticuchos are made with beef heart.